Certificates of Deposit are common vehicles for people to achieve some income on cash savings with relatively little risk.

 The idea behind step-up CDs is to allow people to keep their money in the safety of CDs while taking advantage of rising interest rates.

 Some banks and credit unions use the term “Bump-Up CDs” or “Jump-Up CDs,” but those may refer to CDs that allow you to get a rate increase only upon request.
 With these kinds of CDs, an account holder can request that the rate rise once before the end of the CD term.
 Usually, this request can only be made once, which makes things challenging for the account holder, as they are left trying to predict the most advantageous time to request a rate bump.

 Be sure to understand all the details about the interest rate on any CD before opening.

 The Pros and Cons

-On the downside, the starting interest rate on step-up CDs is often lower than traditional CDs.
+On the downside, the starting interest rate on step-up CDs may be lower than traditional CDs.
 In many instances, you may do better keeping CDs in shorter terms and simply finding new CDs with higher interest rates upon maturity.
-For example, U.S. Bank offers a 28-month step-up CD with a 0.1 percent interest rate to start, rising 0.2 percent every seven months (to a max of 0.7 percent) until maturity.
-But the bank also notes that the “blended yield” –the amount you’ll actually receive if you keep the CD through maturity—is 0.4 percent, which is far less than what many banks offer.

 Another approach is to set up a “CD Ladder” in which money is placed in multiple CDs with a variety of rates and terms.
 This allows you to lock in some money in long-term CDs with higher rates while having the flexibility to move some money into new CDs as rates rise.